Raayan: Music

-The music and background score is composed by A. R. Rahman, in his fourth collaboration with Dhanush after Maryan(2013), Raanjhanaa (2013) and Atrangi Re (2021).
+The music and background score is composed by A. R. Rahman, in his fourth collaboration with Dhanush after Maryan (2013), Raanjhanaa (2013) and Atrangi Re (2021).
 The first single, "Adangaatha Asuran", was released on 9 May 2024, the second single "Water Packet" on 24 May, and the third single, "Raayan Rumble" released on 5 July.
-The audio launch was held on 6 July 2024 at Sri Sai Ram Engineering College in Chennai, releasing the album.
+The audio launch was held on 6 July 2024 at Sri Sai Ram Engineering College in Chennai.

 Release

 Theatrical

-Raayan was initially scheduled to release on 13 June 2024 in theatres, but was postponed due to reasons unknown.
+Raayan was initially scheduled to release on 13 June 2024 in theatres, but was postponed for reasons unknown.
 It was released worldwide on 26 July 2024, two days before Dhanush's 41st birthday.
 Apart from its original Tamil language, dubbed versions in the Telugu and Hindi languages were also released.
-The film received an A (adults only) certificate from the censor board, being the first Dhanush film since Vada Chennai (2018) to do so.
-The film also received a 15 by the British Board of Film Classification for strong violence and bloody images.
+The film received an A (adults only) certificate from the Central Board of Film Certification, being the first Dhanush film since Vada Chennai (2018) to do so.
+It received a 15 rating by the British Board of Film Classification for strong violence and bloody images.